A Novel Max Pressure Algorithm Based on Traffic Delay: Proposed delay-based MP model

 Therefore, $\alpha_2\le c(l,m)\bar{C}(l,m)T$ where $c(l,m)$ and $\bar{C}(l,m)$ are the mean and the upper bound of the saturation flow, respectively.
 Consequently, $\alpha_2$ is upper bounded by a constant.\\ Next, we will prove $\alpha_1$ is upper bounded.\\ Combining Equations \eqref{eq:agg}, \eqref{eq:queueweight} and \eqref{eq:alpha1} provides

 As mentioned before, the number of moving vehicles at any time $x_m(l,m)(t)$ is upper bounded by a constant, and $d_lH(l,m)-c(l,m)(t)S^*(l,m)(t)$ is also upper bounded by a constant, so $\alpha_{11}$ is upper bounded by a constant.
 Next, we will prove $\alpha_{12}$ is also upper bounded.
+First, we introduce $w(l,m)(t)$, defined in Equation \eqref{eq:weight}, into $\alpha_{12}$ by